 Annapurna Base Camp Trek Map — Route Overview

-The ABC route runs north from Nayapul through the Modi Khola valley, climbing progressively through a series of villages and the gorge before opening into the Annapurna Sanctuary.
+After the road transfer to Ghandruk, the ABC route runs north through the Modi Khola valley, climbing progressively through a series of villages and the gorge before opening into the Annapurna Sanctuary.
 The trail divides into three geographic zones.

 The Annapurna Base Camp trek map direction and orientation

-The Annapurna Base Camp trek map runs predominantly north from Nayapul.
+The Annapurna Base Camp trek map runs predominantly north from Ghandruk.
 The Modi Khola river flows south from the Annapurna glacier — the trail follows the river gorge northward on the approach and southward on the return.
-Furthermore, Chhomrong at 2,170m acts as the geographical gateway — all trail variations including the Poon Hill extension and the Ghandruk loop converge here before entering the sanctuary section.
-Consequently, the direction of travel is consistent throughout: north toward the mountains, south on the return, with the Modi Khola as the constant geographic reference.
+Chhomrong at 2,170m acts as the geographical gateway; all trail variations, including the Poon Hill extension and the Ghandruk return, converge here before entering the sanctuary section.
+The direction of travel is consistent throughout: north toward the mountains, south on the return, with the Modi Khola as the constant geographic reference.

 Annapurna Base Camp Trek Map — Key Trail Sections